Param-Harrison/kidzode/public/courses/intermediate/quiz-master/lesson01.md

+## Welcome to Quiz Master! 🧠
+Think you know everything?
+Let's build a challenging quiz game to test your friends and family on any topic!

 # The Quiz Bank 🏦

 To build a professional quiz, we need a way to store our questions and answers.
 We can use a **List of Dictionaries**.